OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 # Section III: Accommodations for Mental Health Impairments
 *(From the Job Accommodation Network)*

-## What are mental health impairments?
+## What Are Mental Health Impairments?

-The DSM-5 (the most recent version of the <span class="c5 c34">Diagnostic and Statistical Manual of Mental Disorders (DSM), which is published by the American Psychiatric Association (APA), provides diagnostic criteria for mental health impairments.
-According to the DSM-5 (APA, 2013), a mental health impairment is:
+The DSM-5 is the most recent version of the Diagnostic and Statistical Manual of Mental Disorders (DSM), which is published by the American Psychiatric Association (APA) and which provides diagnostic criteria for mental health impairments.
+According to the DSM-5 (APA, 2013):

-* a mental disorder is a syndrome characterized by clinically significant disturbance in an individual's cognition, emotion regulation, or behavior that reflects a dysfunction in the psychological, biological, or developmental processes underlying mental functioning.
+* A mental disorder is a syndrome characterized by clinically significant disturbance in an individual's cognition, emotion regulation, or behavior that reflects a dysfunction in the psychological, biological, or developmental processes underlying mental functioning.
 * Mental disorders are usually associated with significant distress in social, occupational, or other important activities.
-* An expectable or culturally approved response to a common stressor or loss, such as the death of a loved one, is not a mental disorder.
+* An expectable or culturally-approved response to a common stressor or loss, such as the death of a loved one, is not a mental disorder.
 * Socially deviant behavior (e.g., political, religious, or sexual) and conflicts that are primarily between the individual and society are not mental disorders unless the deviance or conflict results from a dysfunction in the individual, as described above.

 The National Alliance on Mental Illness (NAMI) (n.d.a) defines a mental health impairment as:

-* a medical condition that disrupt a person's thinking, feeling, mood, ability to relate to others, and daily functioning.
+* a medical condition that disrupts a person's thinking, feeling, mood, ability to relate to others, and daily functioning.
 Just as diabetes is a disorder of the pancreas, mental illnesses are medical conditions that often result in a diminished capacity for coping with the ordinary demands of life.

-#### How prevalent are mental health impairments?
+#### How Prevalent Are Mental Health Impairments?

 Approximately 61.5 million Americans, one in four adults, experience a mental health impairment in a given year (National Alliance on Mental Illness, 2013).
 One in seventeen individuals lives with a serious mental health impairment, such as schizophrenia, major depression, or bipolar disorder (National Institute of Mental Health, 2013).

-#### What are some common mental health impairments?
+#### What Are Some Common Mental Health Impairments?

 The [Job Accommodation Network](http://www.askjan.org) (JAN) receives numerous accommodation questions related to individuals with mental health impairments working successfully.
 Although there are various definitions and lists of impairments, this document covers those that are received the most by JAN.
 NAMI provides useful definitions of mental health impairments and statistics on their prevalence.
 The following (NAMI, n.d.b) is a summary of these:

 * **Bipolar disorder**, sometimes referred to as manic depression, "is a medical illness that causes extreme shifts in mood, energy, and functioning.
 Bipolar disorder is a chronic and generally life-long condition with recurring episodes of mania and depression that can last from days to months that often begin in adolescence or early adulthood, and occasionally even in children."
- * Estimates indicate approximately 2.6% of American adults, or 6.1 million people, have bipolar disorder (NAMI, 2013)
+ * Estimates indicate approximately 2.6% of American adults, or 6.1 million people, have bipolar disorder (NAMI, 2013).

 * **Borderline personality disorder (BPD)** is "an often misunderstood, serious mental illness characterized by pervasive instability in moods, interpersonal relationships, self image, and behavior.
 It is a disorder of emotional dysregulation.
 This instability often disrupts family and work, long-term planning, and the individual's sense of self-identity."
  * Estimates indicate that 4-5% of American adults have BPD (NAMI, 2013).